Avido-AI/code-test/README.md

 You don't need to build everything, but here's what would make this shine:

 - [ ]  Core dashboard displays scenario results clearly
 - [ ]  Filtering works and respects user intent
 - [ ]  Export feature works and includes filtered data
 - [ ]  Edge cases are handled gracefully (empty states, loading, errors)
 - [ ]  Code is clean and would survive a code review

 Nice-to-haves:

 - Tests that catch regressions
 - Storybook stories that document your components
 - Thoughtful polish that feels intentional

 ## After You're Done

-Push your work and we'll review it together in a 1-hour call.
+Send your work via email and we'll review it together in a 1-hour call.
 Come ready to walk us through your decisions, explain your priorities, and chat about what you'd build next if you had unlimited time.

 **Remember:** We're not looking for perfection.
 We're looking for how you think, how you ship, and whether you care about quality.
 All of those things matter at Avido.